OriginStampTimestamping/originstamp-verification/README.md

    2. **Merkle Tree File**.
 For a more detailled explanation of the Merkle tree, we want to refer to [Wikipedia](https://en.wikipedia.org/wiki/Merkle_tree)

+4. **Determine the Bitcoin address**.
+Having determined the private key in the previous step, we can use this private key for a new Bitcoin address.

 ## Contributors
 If you want to contribute something, then send us your pull request with your desired changes!